Quarantine Thoughts: I’m Sheltering-in-Place With My New Girlfriend - SF Weekly

 I didn’t want that — I love her, and I love having her here — so we went over to her apartment and she packed her things.
 I reorganized my dresser and closet to make room for her clothes.
 The mental game got interesting quickly, though: I wanted Allie to feel comfortable and welcome, but I also had to shift from hosting to coexisting.
 Living together means that we can’t (and shouldn’t) always be each other’s center of attention, as if one of us had just come over to the other’s apartment.
 We have to master the dynamics of doing things together, and separately.

 “It’s like parallel play!”
 I hear my counselor’s smile through the phone, but her comparison is spot on.
-Allie and I know how to share space while we’re both working, but we learn how to be amicably separate at other times.
+Allie and I know how to share space while we’re both working (she’s a child and adolescent psychologist and I am in tech support), but we learn how to be amicably separate at other times.
 She watches Servant with headphones because I can’t handle the creepy golem-baby, and I do the same with Better Call Saul so she won’t have to binge three and a half seasons to catch up.
 We come together on Crazy Ex-Girlfriend to cleanse the palette with wine and a musical comedy, and then we wash up and go to bed.

 COVID-19 operates at intervals, too.
 I’m feeling numb to the news when the virus takes a close friend’s grandfather and his wife’s uncle in the same week.
 On Zoom, a friend of Allie’s who works in an ER casually comments that he’s probably been exposed, and I try not to think about the fact that my sister marked three possible exposure dates on her calendar.
 USNS Mercy docks in L.A., USNS Comfort becomes a backdrop in New York, and the start date of my new job gets pushed back three times, leaving it unclear if I’m even employed.
 The virus is in everything, in all directions, across state lines and scratching at my door.